karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Basics of C++/README.md

-# C++ Course for Beginners and Experienced Learners
+# C++ Course for Beginners to Experienced Learners

 ## TEST-1
 ### Does s contain t ?